 The Guest Curator for this exhibition is Jeffreen M. Hayes, Ph.D.

 There are many ways you can help support the exhibition.

 By joining the Host Committee, you will be helping us to engage a broad spectrum of the community in presenting these works, while financially supporting the exhibition and related special programming.
 Host Committee membership begins at $1,250 and includes year-round benefits at the Museum at the Ponce de León Society level.
 Additional benefits are available for higher-level donors.
 Host Committee recognition will also include your name on printed materials, on the exhibition website page, and in the gallery.

 By making a gift between $500 and $1,249 to the exhibition, you will be an Exhibition Supporter, with your name included on the exhibition website page.

 You may also choose to underwrite a class visit as part of our school tour program for $500 per class, or gift an exhibition catalogue to a school or museum library.
 Perhaps you would like to host a house party for the exhibition or volunteer at the Museum during exhibition events.
 You might also choose to stay informed about the exhibition by joining our mailing list.
 For further information about the host committee or other ways to be involved, please contact the Advancement Office at 904.899.6027.

-Exhibition Planning & Community Advisory Committee: Carol Alexander; Dustin Harewood; Barbara Harrell; Marty Jones; Princess Simpson Rashid; James Richardson; Adonnica Toler
+Augusta Savage Exhibition Planning and Community Advisory Committee: Carol Alexander; Dustin Harewood; Barbara Harrell; Marty Jones; Princess Simpson Rashid; James Richardson; Adonnica Toler

 With Publication Support From: Henry Luce Foundation